Schueh/XamarinMacResourceSharing/README.md

 # XamarinMacResourceSharing
-Sample for sharing localization resources between a Mac und Windows application
+Simple example of how to share localization resources (*.resx) between a Xamarin.Mac and Windows application